brainboxdotcc/retro-rocket/docpages/basic-language-reference/keywords/ENDWHILE.md

     ...
 ENDWHILE
 ```
 Marks the end of a `WHILE..ENDWHILE` loop.
-See [WHILE](https://github.com/brainboxdotcc/retro-rocket/wiki/WHILE).
+See \ref WHILE "WHILE".
 The `ENDWHILE` keyword must match a previous `WHILE`. `WHILE..ENDWHILE` loops may be nested and also contain other forms of loops.

 #### Example: